ivanseibel/rocket-shoes/README.md

 # Description

-This project is one of several builded during GoStack Bootcamp offered by [Rocketseat](http://rocketseat.com.br).
+This project is one of several builded during GoStack Bootcamp offered by [Rocketseat](http://rocketseat.com.br) and consists in a very simple 2 screens apps that simulating a real web store of shoes.

 ## Objectives